-Combine all of the ingredients for the [seasoned sushi vinegar] and dissolve the solids.
-Rinse the rice and let it soak in water for one hour.
-Drain in a strainer, then cook with slightly less water than ordinarily.
+Combine the ingredients for the [Sushi vinegar], dissolving the sugar and salt.
+Rinse the rice and let it soak in water for 1 hour.
+Drain the rice in a strainer, then cook with slightly less water than usual.

-When the rice is cooked, transfer to a handai sushi tub or a bowl while it is still hot.
-Add the [seasoned sushi vinegar] and mix it in, using a cutting motion with a spatula, while fanning it to cool it.
+Cook the rice and transfer to a handai sushi tub or large bowl while it is still hot.
+Mix in the [Sushi vinegar] with a spatula using a cutting motion while fanning the rice to cool it off.

-Peel the lotus root and chop it finely.
-In a saucepan, combine the chopped lotus root, 3 tbsp each of rice vinegar and sugar, and 180 ml of water, then simmer briefly.
+Peel the lotus root and finely chop.
+In a saucepan, combine the chopped lotus root, 3 tbsp each of rice vinegar and sugar, and 180 ml of water.
+Simmer briefly.

-Cut the abura-age into halves and spread open to make pockets, then blanch in boiling water.
-Drain in a strainer and let cool until safe to handle, then squeeze the excess water out by pressing with your hands.
-In a pot, combine the abura-age halves, 400 ml of water, just under 1/2 tsp of salt, 3 tbsp of sugar, and 2 tbsp of soy sauce, then simmer for 10–15 min over medium heat.
+Cut the abura-age into halves and open them up to make pouches, then blanch in boiling water.
+Drain in a strainer and let cool until safe to handle, then use your hands to squeeze out excess water.
+In a pot, combine the abura-age halves, 400 ml of water, just under 1/2 tsp of salt, 3 tbsp of sugar and 2 tbsp of soy sauce.
+Simmer for 10–15 minutes over medium heat.

 Rehydrate the dried kikurage wood ear mushrooms in warm water and cut into large chunks.
-Simmer briefly in the leftover liquid from simmering the abura-age.
+Simmer briefly in the same pot used to simmer the abura-age.

-Add the drained lotus root, kikurage wood ear mushrooms and sesame seeds to the sushi rice, then mix in.
-Make 20 rice balls, shaping them into smallish cylinders.
+Mix in the drained lotus root, kikurage wood ear mushrooms and sesame seeds to the sushi rice.
+Make 20 rice balls, shaping them into small cylinders.

 Lightly squeeze the simmering liquid from the abura-age and stuff the rice balls into the pouches.
-Fold the edges of the pouches over to seal them, then put them down with the open side down.
-Serve garnished with the ginger pickled in sweet vinegar.
+Fold the edges of the pouches over to close, and plate them with the folded side down.
+Serve garnished with ginger pickled in sweet vinegar.